Arab nations extend deadline in Qatar crisis by 48 hours

 Russian President Vladimir Putin has separately spoken with the leaders of Qatar and Bahrain, urging direct dialogue among all the states involved, according to statements released by the Kremlin on Saturday.

+On Monday, Al Thani traveled to Kuwait City, carrying a handwritten note from his nation’s ruler for 88-year-old Kuwaiti Sheikh Sabah Al Sabah, according to the state-run KUNA news agency.
+There was no immediate word on what the letter said, though Sheikh Sabah is trying to mediate the crisis.

-Associated Press writers Adam Schreck and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Adam Schreck and Jon Gambrell in Dubai, United Arab Emirates, and Maamoun Youssef in Cairo contributed to this report.